 6. Ensure that between them the Directors have the necessary up-to-date experience, skills and capabilities

-All three members of the board bring relevant sector experience and public markets experience and one member is a chartered accountant.
+All four members of the board bring relevant sector experience and public markets experience and one member is a chartered accountant.
 One director is female and two are male.
 The Board believes that its blend of relevant experience, skills and personal qualities and capabilities is sufficient to enable it to successfully execute its strategy.

-Nicholas Lee, Executive Chairman
+Nicholas Lee, Investment Director

 Andrew Nesbitt, Non-Executive Director